ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 * Mocking - If your class depends on external classes mockinging can help to test behavior specific to your class only
 * Async Code - Jest provides several ways to wait for async code to finish before proceeding to the next test

-To install Jest:

-1. npm install --save-dev jest
-2. To write tests with Typescript we must install ts-jest using 'npm install --save-dev ts-jest @types/jest'
-3. Create a jest config file using 'npx ts-jest config:init'

-To run tests with Jest:

-1. In the Terminal window use 'npm t'

 ### Let's write unit tests (30 minutes)

+#### Install and configure Jest

+1. `npm install --save-dev jest`
+2. To write tests with Typescript we must install ts-jest using `npm install --save-dev ts-jest @types/jest`
+3. Create a jest config file using `npx ts-jest config:init`

+### Run Jest

+In the Terminal window, use 'npm t'

 #### Examples of unit tests